Field ration eating device

 The field ration eating device (FRED) is an Australian eating utensil and multi-tool that serves as a combination of a can opener, bottle opener, and spoon.
 It was first issued around 1943 to the Australian Defence Force for use with its Combat Ration One Man field rations.
 Initially just a can opener, more functions were added, and it could be sterilised.
 The FRED was to be discontinued in about 2005, with ring-pull cans, boil-in-a-bag meals, and a spoon, meant to make the utensil redundant.
+As of 2016, it is still included in ration packs.

 Its NATO Stock Number (NSN) is 7330-66-010-0931 and the item name is "opener, hand, can".
 It is also humorously referred to as the "fucking ridiculous eating device".